techidaily/site-facebook/source/_posts/act-now-restore-control-over-a-stolen-social-media-account.md

 ## How to Tell Whether Your Facebook Account Was Hacked

- You can[tell your Facebook account was hacked](http://www.makeuseof.com/tag/facebook-hacked-heres-tell-fix/) if you spot one of the following signs:
+ You can [tell your Facebook account was hacked](http://www.makeuseof.com/tag/facebook-hacked-heres-tell-fix/) if you spot one of the following signs:

 * You can no longer log in with your username and password.
 * A password reset email shows up in your inbox, but you didn't initiate a reset.